viveksundaresan1312/carevalidate-e2e-cypress-tests/README.md

 # carevalidate-cypress-tests

-This repository contains automated end-to-end (E2E) tests using Cypress that performs login, navigate to new requests, submit a new request and confirm that the request is shown in the my requests page.
+This repository contains automated end-to-end (E2E) tests using Cypress that performs actions - login, navigate to new requests, submit a new request and confirm that the request is shown in the my requests page.

 ## Project Setup